SHOP ALL PRODUCTS FROM BRUNELLO CUCINELLI

 Cucinelli sees these group lunches the company provides as a physical and spiritual form of nourishment, which is part of his ideology and dedication to treating others with love and respect.
 Not only does Brunello Cucinelli's business pay wages 20 percent higher than the fashion industry average, the company also donates 20 percent of all of its profits to charitable foundations.
 With about 1,300 employees, Cucinelli believes in fair economics and will not allow after-hour emails.
 He believes that being away from work is an important part of being better at work as a whole, taking into account that the group lunches the company provides are a physical and spiritual form of nourishment.

-The Brunello Cucinelli Designer Collection, Where it’s Made
+Where is The Brunello Cucinelli Designer Collection Made

 Cucinelli has two Solomeo factories that are only large enough to make his sample collections where production mainly focuses on exercising quality control, versus the bulk of Brunello Cucinelli collection, which is farmed out to local contractors.
 About 80 percent of the Brunello Cucinelli collection is made in Umbria, Italy in the head office at Brunello Cucinelli’s historic 14th-century castle.
 In what’s known as somewhat of a “cottage industry practice,” some production is done independently in the homes of people in the surrounding area as well.